webpy/webpy.github.com/tutorial3.md

     class Hello:
         def GET(self):
-            form = myform()
+            my_form = number_form()
-            return render.form(form)
+            return render.hello(my_form)

         def POST(self):
-            form = myform()
+            my_form = number_form()
-            if not form.validates():
+            if not my_form.validates():
-                return render.form(form)
+                return render.hello(my_form)
             else:
-                number = form['number'].value
+                number = my_form['number'].value
-                if int(number) % 2 == 0:
+                if int(number) % 2:
-                    return "Your number %s is even." % number
+                    return "Your number %s is odd." % number
                 else:
-                    return "Your number %s is odd." % number
+                    return "Your number %s is even." % number

 When you visit `Hello` in your browser, the `GET` method creates an instance of your form and returns the rendered page.
 Enter a number greater 10 and press the `Check` button.
 Now the `POST` method is invoked to process your input.
 Because the `GET` and `POST` methods cannot access the same form instance a new one is created. `form.validates()` checks the input you entered.
 But how does it know what you have entered?
 By default the `validates()` method fetches your input from `web.input()` where it is stored as soon as you press the `Check` button.
 In case your input is invalid, the form is returned again.
-Else `form['number'].value` is retrieved which is the number you entered and your application will tell you if you entered an even or odd number.
+Else `my_form['number'].value` is retrieved which is the number you entered and your application will tell you if you entered an even or odd number.

 Now go back and try some invalid input.
 First leave the text field blank and press `Check`.
 You will be informed that you left a required field blank.
 Enter some text and you will get a "Not a number" message.
 This is due to the regular expression check.
 And finally try some number that is not greater than ten.
 The form input will not be validated and you are advised to enter a number greater ten.